bcgov/healthgateway/docs/keycloak/README.md

 ### Temporary Scopes

-The following terse scopes were put in place for our integration with PHSA for COVID-19 Lab test results and for notification settings (SMS, Email).
+The following shortened scope names were put in place for our integration with PHSA for COVID-19 Lab test results and for notification settings (SMS, Email).
 These were to workaround the issue of the Keycloak openid JWT tipping past the 4K Cookie size limit when using the wordy HL7 FHIR scopes.
 The plan is to refactor our code to overcome the 4K cookie size limit by chunking the JWT across multiple cookies.
 These scopes will go away in a future release.

 | Scope Name | Description | Display on Consent Screen | Mapper |
 | ------ | -------- | ---------- | ------ |